 PRTG Manual: Welcome Page

-This documentation refers to an administrator user accessing the PRTG web interface on a master node.
+This documentation refers to an administrator accessing the PRTG web interface on a master node.
 If you use other user accounts, interfaces, or failover nodes, you might not see all of the options in the way described here.
 If you use a cluster installation, note that failover nodes are read-only by default.

 - Sensors: Open the Top 10 Lists for sensors.

 - View All Alarms: Open a list of alarms in your installation.

 You can also click a sensor status to open a list of all sensors with the corresponding status.

 You can also directly access several pages in the PRTG web interface:

 - View Results: Open the device tree that shows your monitoring results.

-- Install Mobile App: Open the download page for the PRTG mobile apps.
+- Install PRTG Apps: Open the download page for the PRTG apps for iOS or Android.

-- Install Desktop App: Open the download page for PRTG Desktop.
+- Install PRTG Desktop: Open the download page for PRTG Desktop.

 - Get Help and Support: Open the Help and Support Center from where you can access the PRTG Manual, the Knowledge Base, and video tutorials.
 You can also open support tickets and contact our customer service from this page.

 - Manage Subscription: Open your PRTG hosted by Paessler dashboard and manage your subscriptions.

 Other sections are:

 - License Status: Shows the number of your remaining maintenance days for PRTG on premises and the number of sensors you can still add with your license.
 Click Get Maintenance to open the Paessler shop and extend your maintenance for PRTG on premises installations.
 Click Get More Sensors to open the Paessler shop and upgrade your license.
-See also section PRTG Status—License Status and Settings.
+See also section License Status and Settings.

-For technical reasons, the number of available sensors that is displayed here does not consider sensors in a Paused status.
-However, sensors in a Paused status are not included in the maximum number of sensors that your license allows.
-Add the number of your sensors that are in a Paused status to the displayed number to know exactly how many sensors are still available on your installation.
+For technical reasons, the number of available sensors that is displayed here does not consider sensors in the Paused status.
+However, sensors in the Paused status are not included in the maximum number of sensors that your license allows.
+Add the number of your sensors that are in the Paused status to the displayed number to know exactly how many sensors are still available on your installation.